THE MOST TRUSTED COPYCAT RECIPES

 And that’s exactly what makes Qdoba Fiery Habanero Salsa so good.
 Because the habanero peppers are roasted, and the seeds are removed, you can enjoy the complex flavor of the habanero without your taste buds being numbed by the heat.
 A good salsa should enhance your food, not upstage it.

-You can roast the peppers in your oven or by holding them over the high flame of a gas stove with a skewer until the skins have charred to black.
+For my Qdoba habanero salsa copycat recipe, you can roast the peppers in your oven or by holding them over the high flame of a gas stove with a skewer until the skins have charred to black.
 Resting the blackened peppers in a covered container for a few minutes will help to steam the skins, and they will wash off easily under cold water.

 Read more